-His gloomy appraisal set off a flurry of phone calls on Capitol Hill on Thursday morning, with LaHood hearing from Sen. Barbara Boxer (D-Calif.), whose public works committee unanimously approved a two-year transportation bill
+His gloomy appraisal set off a flurry of phone calls on Capitol Hill on Thursday morning, with LaHood hearing from Sen. Barbara Boxer (D-Calif.), whose public works committee unanimously approved a two-year transportation bill in November.

 Boxer said that she received a call from Senate Majority Leader Harry M. Reid (D-Nev.) and that he assured her that two other Senate committees — commerce and banking — would take action on the bill next week.
 Portions of the bill need the approval of the other committees.